qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_process_reqs.rst

    Each Safety Analysis shall have a unique ID.
 It shall be in a format which is also human readable and consists of

       * type of Safety Analysis (DFA or FMEA)
-      * name of analyzed structural element (e.g. Persistency, FEO, etc.)
+      * name of analysed structural element (e.g. Persistency, FEO, etc.)
       * element descriptor (e.g. KVS__Open KVS or KVS__GetKeyValue)

    The naming convention shall be defined in the project and shall be used consistently.